gohyiqian/GarageSale/README.md

 ## Pending MVP:

+The MVP will have the essential features of an ecommerce applications such as:

+1. Browsing Products by categories
+2. Filter Products by colors, sizes
+3. Sort Products by prices and createdDates
+4. Add to Cart Feature
+5. Check out Feature
+6. USP Features: Able to Drag Products to Cart

+### To-do Checklist:

 - [x] Add Navbar and Footer
-- [x] Layout using CSS Flexbox with styled-components
+- [x] Design Layout using CSS Flexbox with styled-components
 - [x] Display all Categories on HomePage
 - [x] Display 8 Products on HomePage
 - [x] Add Caurosel
 - [x] Fix the login credentials
 - [x] store JWTs inside an httpOnly cookie (avoid XSS attack)
+- [ ] Create Redux store, slice and actions
+- [ ] useSelector and useDispatch to connect components to store
 - [ ] Add to Cart Features
 - [ ] Delete From Cart Features
 - [ ] Add Stripe CheckOut